-To withdraw from all classes, students must either secure and complete an "Add/Drop/Total Wirhdrawal Form" form or present a letter by fax or mail to the Office of Registration/Student Records stating the reasons for leaving the college.
-For academic and financial purposes, the effective date of the withdrawal shall, if approved, be the date of receipt of this letter.
+To withdraw from all classes, students must complete an "Add/Drop/Total Withdrawal Form."
+For academic and financial purposes, the effective date of the withdrawal shall, if approved, be the date of receipt of this form.
 Student-initiated withdrawals from a class must be processed at the Office of Registration/Student Records by the 10th week.
-(For the specific date, see the 2021-2022 Academic Calendar at the front of this catalog.)
+For exact withdrawal dates, reference the refund and withdrawal schedule posted on lccc.edu.
 Students enrolled under any program from which financial aid is derived are responsible for informing the Office of Financial Aid, government agency or benefactor.
 Failure to follow the official withdrawal procedure may result in the recording of failing grades.
 College equipment and library books must be returned before the withdrawal is considered complete.